-- The Port of Inverness has 4 main quays: North Citadel 100 m; South Citadel (tanker berth) 150 m; North Longman 150 m, and Longman 340 m in length.
+- Port Inverness has 4 main quays: North Citadel 100 m; South Citadel (tanker berth) 150 m; North Longman 150 m, and Longman 340 m in length.
 Bunkering via road tanker is provided by prior arrangement.

 - Inverness city is a major centre for bagpipe lovers and players, since every September it hosts the Northern Meeting.
 Another major event is the City of Inverness Highland Games, held annually.